Modern Apizza: Documentary

 Modern is one of three pizza restaurants featured in the documentary film Pizza A Love Story, directed by Gorman Bechard.
 The love story to New Haven's holy trinity of pizza restaurants, Pepe's, Sally's, and Modern, had its world premiere at IFFBoston in April 2019.
 The film was released on DVD and pay-per-view on September 29, 2020.
 In reviewing the film, Deborah Brown of The Swellesley Report called it “An important film of staggering genius that needed to be made.”

+Museum Exhibit

+Modern is also featured in an exhibit at the New Haven Museum called Pronounced Ah-Beetz which celebrates the history of New Haven apizza.
+The exhibit, which opened on October 9, 2025 and will be on display until October 2027, features the history of New Haven's three iconic Pizza restaurants: Frank Pepe Pizzeria Napoletana, Sally's Apizza, and Modern Apizza, as well as other beloved pizza restaurants throughout the New Haven area.
+Co-curated by Gorman Bechard, Jason Bischoff-Wurstle, Dean Falcone, and Colin M. Caplan, the idea grew out of Bechard's documentary Pizza: A Love Story and his visiting the now-shuttered Pizza Museum in Chicago.
+He felt a pizza museum belonged in New Haven.
+It was made possible by the connections the filmmaker and his producing team of Falcone and Caplan had made with the families of local pizza restaurants during the making of the documentary.
+Numerous holy grails of pizza history are on display, including the oldest known pizza box from 1936, Frank Pepe's original baking hat, and pizza boxes signed by Yogi Berra and Gwyneth Paltrow.